Caregiver and survivor advocate

 Request your copy here… it’s free, it’s downloadable… and we’ll send it to you instantly via email.

-An author, photographer and speaker who should spend more time with butt in chair to write, Monica Vest Wheeler focuses on listening, collecting and sharing the emotional and everyday challenges of living with and caregiving for brain-related injuries, illnesses and diseases.
+A speaker, author, photographer and support and discussion group authority, who admits she should spend more time with butt in chair to write, Monica Vest Wheeler focuses on sharing everything she’s learned by listening, collecting and sharing the emotional and everyday challenges of living with and caregiving for loved ones with injuries, illnesses and diseases … particularly those related to the brain, which are so misunderstood, shunned and stereotyped.

 Monica studied journalism, and after a dozen years working community newspapers, she “burned out” and left her job in 1992.
 Then she discovered the joy of creating regional history books, producing nearly a dozen in the next 25-plus years.